scaleoutsean/solidfire-linux/README.md

 - Consider disabling or discarding:
   - IPv6 on ports used on iSCSI network(s), if you don't have other, IPv6-capable iSCSI targets in your environment
   - DHCP service on iSCSI and Live Migration network(s), but if you have to run DHCP on those networks, hand out MTU 9000 through DHCP options
-- It appears that light and moderate workloads don't require any tuning on iSCSI clients (even Jumbo Frames, although that is reccommended)
+- It appears that light and moderate workloads don't require any tuning on iSCSI clients (even Jumbo Frames, although that is recommended)
 - It is practically mandatory to use Trunk (or Hybrid) Mode on 10/25 GigE because in all likelihood you'll need more than one VLAN for iSCSI, backup and other purposes.
 Mellanox SN2010 has a variant of it, Hybrid Mode

 ### iSCSI

 - SolidFire supports open-iscsi iSCSI initiator
   - Default options work well (the KISS principle!)
     - If using SolidFire 12.5 with RHCOS >=4.5 or RHEL, CentOS >=8.2, Rocky Linux 8/9, or other recent Linux distribution releases, ensure that the CHAP authentication algorithm is set to MD5 in /etc/iscsi/iscsid.conf (`sudo sed -i 's/^\(node.session.auth.chap_algs\).*/\1 = MD5/' /etc/iscsi/iscsid.conf`).
-SolidFire 12.7 supports additional CHAP algorithms.
+SolidFire 12.7 supports additional CHAP algorithms and no changes are necessary.
   - I haven't seen evidence that changing other iSCSI initiator options helps more than it hurts, at least for workloads that commonly run on SolidFire
 - Use CHAP, IQNs, VLANs or "all of the above"?
   - CHAP is easier and recommended for NetApp Trident (i.e. container environments)
-  - KVM clusters can use IQNs and SolidFire Volume Access Group (VAG) let you group IQNs from multiple systems into goups so when a volume is created and assigned to a VAG, it is accessible to any of the hosts in the IQN group
+  - KVM clusters can use IQNs and SolidFire Volume Access Group (VAG) let you group IQNs from multiple systems into groups, so when a volume is created and assigned to a VAG, it is accessible to any of the hosts in the IQN group
   - An environment can use multiple approaches (e.g. IQNs from several KVM servers grouped into SolidFire Volume Access Groups and 3 CHAP accounts for 3 Kubernetes clusters in the same environment)
   - Volume access may require both VAG membership and CHAP authentication (see Element documentation for the higher v11 versions or v12.0)
 - Configure and set up Linux client as you normally would, based on your Linux distribution's documentation for iSCSI.
 List of packages required for iSCSI on RPM and DEB based distributions can be found in [NetApp Trident docs](https://netapp-trident.readthedocs.io/en/latest/docker/install/host_config.html), but you should really read generic docs for you distribution.
 As mentioned earlier, multipathd and device-mapper-multipath are usually not required if you only use SolidFire iSCSI targets.

 ### Multipath I/O

 - If you don't have multiple links to SolidFire or other iSCSI target(s), you probably don't need it (one thing less to install, configure, wait for to start-up, and break-fix).
-Of course, you'd have VM or container failovers if a switch or cable fails
+Of course, you'd have VM or container fail-overs if a switch or cable fails
 - There are no recent performance comparisons of various bonding options for SolidFire Linux clients.
 LACP should give best results in terms of performance, but feel free to experiment with other options
 - multipath.conf: try adding a `device` section that looks like this (this should be quite accurate; VMware MPIO settings for SolidFire also balance I/O in batches of 10)